gsg211/Mouse-controller/README.md

 - It sends the data to the computer over the serial port.
 - The Python script reads this data and translates it into mouse actions using `pyautogui`.

-With this setup, you can build a variety of projects, like a gesture-based mouse, a custom gaming controller, or even accessibility tools!

 ---